MichelleLochner/astronomaly/docs/index.rst

    :width: 300

 Astronomaly is a package for active anomaly detection for astronomical data.
-It includes a python backend and a JavaScript frontent.
+It includes a python backend and a JavaScript frontend.

 .. toctree::
    :maxdepth: 2